sabidev2021/blueprint-fe-lite/README.md

 ### What is this repository for? ###

-* As a reference in making multiple applications example (sahabatbisnis.core, sahabatbisnis.warehouse, sahabatbisnis.bookkeeper).
+* As a reference in making multiple applications idea build with Angular + PrimeNg UI Framework + Firebase Starter Kit.
 * As a basis for the design of new applications
+* Ehance your project development speed.
+* Sample Working with Authentication Service Token (JWT) using Angular Http Client.

 **How to Running:**
 ```sh